shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “a creature telepathically…”, it follows these rules:

--   It costs 0.01 wyl to send a thought to 1 creature for 1 round
+-   It requires 0.01 wyl to send a thought to 1 creature for 1 round
 -   A telepathic link must be able to be established, even if only for an instant
     -   This is typically easy, but can be blocked by certain conditions / effects
 -   You must be able to target the creature